saraelizalde/Granny-s-Advice/README.md

 ## Lighthouse results
 <img src="assets/images/images-readme/ligthouse.png" alt="Alt text" width="200">

+## CSS and HTML Validator
+Every pages of this website passes the HTML Validator and the CSS Validator

 ## Futur features
 1. Newsletter Subscription: A "Join my newsletter" option for users to receive extra content.